Bank of America liable for Countrywide mortgage fraud

 The case is U.S. ex rel.
 O'Donnell v.
 Bank of America Corp et al, U.S. District Court, Southern District of New York, No. 12-01422.

-(Reporting by Nate Raymond; Additional reporting by Jonathan Stempel; Editing by Leslie Gevirtz)
+(Reporting by Nate Raymond; Additional reporting by Jonathan Stempel; Editing by Leslie Gevirtz and Edwina Gibbs)